GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 Single Station Residual Analysis
 ********************************

-1. The smt's residual module also offers capabilities for performing single station residual analysis (SSA).
+1. The smt's residuals module also offers capabilities for performing single station residual analysis (SSA).

    We can first specify a threshold for the minimum number of records each site must have to be considered in the SSA: